nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to sort the contact list, providing the sort criteria.
-2. KonTActs sots the contact list and displays the sorted list.
+2. KonTActs sorts the contact list and displays the sorted list.

    Use case ends.